 - Toiletry Amnesty in the UK has a useful online directory of organisations that will take old toiletries, mostly UK based for now.

-- Opening Minds book stores and the School Supply Centres, in Rathfarnham, Tallaght, Stillorgan will take school books
+- Opening Minds book stores and the School Supply Centres, in Rathfarnham and Tallaght will take second-hand school books in good condition

 - Charlie Byrne book shop in Galway will give store credit in return for pre-loved books in good condition.